-Application for Evaluation of Foreign Educational Credentials 5087 Bowling Green Station New York, NY 10274 Telephone: (212) 966-6311 E-mail: INFO@wes.org Website: www.wes.org must contain a note from either the evaluation service you used or from an official from the Los Angeles Valley College Graduation Office indicating that the copies are true, accurate copies of the original, unaltered documents.
+Application for Evaluation of Foreign Educational Credentials

+5087 Bowling Green Station New York, NY 10274 Telephone: (212) 966-6311

+E-mail: INFO@wes.org Website: www.wes.org

 [1] Official translation is not necessary if the original transcript was issued in English.
 If you need the translation, you may select any established, recognized translating business to do the translation.